bigbio/quantms/docs/inference.rst

 1. Top PSMs (`top_PSMs`): The algorithms by default use the top first psms to perform the protein inference.
 However, the user can use more PSMs if they want by changing the parameter: `top_PSMs 3`.

-2. Minimum peptides per proteins (`min_peptides_per_protein`): The minimun number of peptides for a protein to be considered for the inference.
+2. Minimum peptides per proteins (`min_peptides_per_protein`): The minimum number of peptides for a protein to be considered for the inference.
 The default value is `1`, but users can use the parameter `min_peptides_per_protein` to change the value.

 Protein FDR